mgord9518/shappimage/README.md

 ## How different is it from standard AppImage?

-Besides not being an ELF file, shImg has both semi-static and fully static runtimes.
-This is to allow a smaller runtime size assuming the user has GLibC on their system (most AppImages require it anyway).
-If an AppImage does not require GLibC to run, it should use the fully static runtime, which can also run on distros such as Alpine and NixOS.
-I imagine a tool made to build shImgs should try to detect whether the application requires GLibC to run and use the appropriate runtime.
-Some current issues shImg has that the standard AppImage runtime doesn't are: shImg requires fuse3 and can only use `--appimage-extract` on systems with a working FUSE driver.
-This may make it harder to use on minimal or older systems.
+The ultimate goal is to have it be almost identical in normal use, but it isn't quite there yet.
+It's currently missing the ability to extract without requiring FUSE on the system, along with requiring `fusermount3`, which only exists on FUSE3 systems.
+Assuming you're on a modern system with FUSE3 though, it should work just like normal AppImages (assuming your file manager allows launching scripts as applications instead of just opening them in an editor)

-The shImg runtime also has a longer initialization time compared to standard the standard runtime.
+The shImg runtime has a longer initialization time compared to standard the standard runtime.
 I've tried to optimize it a bit, but it still takes about 0.08s on my (fairly bad) hardware.
 I plan on adding a Perl section that should hopefully speed up the parsing sections, further speeding it up.
 0.08s is